 David Hurrion shows you how to make a rustic Christmas wreath.
 He uses materials that can be found in the garden, including birch twigs, teasel seedheads and rose hips.
 The result is a naturalistic festive decoration that can be hung up indoors or outdoors, to welcome friends and family.

-Classic Christmas wreath
+Glamorous Christmas wreath

 Wildlife-friendly Christmas wreath